mnot/I-D/for-the-users/draft.md

-In these situations, when one of those parties is an "end user" of the Internet -- for example, a person using a Web browser, mail client, or other agent that connects to the Internet -- the IETF tends to protect their interests over those of parties such as network operators or equipement vendors.
+In these situations, when one of those parties is an "end user" of the Internet -- for example, a person using a Web browser, mail client, or other agent that connects to the Internet -- the IETF should protect their interests over those of parties such as network operators or equipement vendors.

-This document explains what is meant by "end users" in {{who}}, why they tend to be prioritised in IETF work in {{why}}, and how that is done in {{how}}.
+This document explains what is meant by "end users" in {{who}}, why they should be prioritised in IETF work in {{why}}, and how that is done in {{how}}.